10 Unmissable hikes in Thailand

 Leaving the viewpoint, you will start to follow the ridge line of the mountain.
 This was my favourite part of the walk as the views from the ridge are just breathtaking!
 I had to keep reminding myself to watch where I was stepping as I couldn’t take my eyes away from the view!
 Soon enough you will arrive at another beautiful viewpoint.
 From here you can see the famous Royal Twin Pagodas.
 The pagodas were built to commemorate the previous King and Queen for the King’s 60th birthday.
 The pagodas are located just a few minutes drive from the nature trail parking lot and are worth a stop to admire the scale of them.
 Entrance to visit the pagodas is just 40 THB per person (£1).

 The last section of the route will take you back through the rainforest and to the parking lot.
 This short nature trail is relatively easy and can be completed by most fitness levels, with very little ups and downs.
-The views are just incredible, you can certainly see why it is known as one of the most beautiful and popular hiking trails in northern Thailand.
+The views are just incredible, you can certainly see why it is known as one of the most beautiful and popular hikes in Thailand.

 Before you leave, make sure that you spend time visiting some of the other areas of Doi Inthanon National Park.
 As well as a visit to the Royal Twin pagodas, I would really recommend a stop at the Wachirathan Waterfall.

-4. Na Mueang Waterfall hike, Koh Samui – Best hike in Koh Samui featuring a natural pool
+4. Na Mueang Waterfall hike - Best hike in Koh Samui

 Distance: 2km (total – out and back)